usamagamea/usamagamea/README.md

 - 👋 Hi, I’m @usamagamea
 - 👀 I’m interested in Front end development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Reactive extention javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me osamagamea44@gmail.com

 <!---